-Projections of future fuel use by the residential sector are based on EEP2017.
+Projections of future fuel use by the residential sector are based on EEP2018.
 For residential use of gas, oil and wood, we assume that new appliances will replace old ones going forward and that these replacement appliances will have lower emission characteristics than those they replace.
-For gas and oil-fired boilers, we assume an age profile based on data for London (UK-wide data are not available), whereas for wood we assume that the strong growth in consumption will be fuel burnt in new appliances.
+For gas and oil-fired boilers, we assume an age profile based on data for London (UK-wide data are not available).
+For wood, we assume that the strong growth in consumption will be fuel burnt in new appliances, i.e. large numbers of new appliances will be purchased mainly between 2017 and 2020 to burn the increased quantities of wood that are forecast to be burnt by then.
 Since the use of coal is forecast to dwindle significantly, we do not currently assume any change in appliances for that fuel.

-We assume lower emission factors for gas and oil-fired boilers to reflect the Ecodesign Directive, using the limits set out in the regulation.
-For new biomass fuel appliances, we use EMEP/EEA Guidebook factors for ecolabelled appliances.
+We assume lower NO_X emission factors for gas and oil-fired boilers to reflect the Ecodesign Directive, using the limits set out in the regulation.
+For new biomass fuel appliances, we use 2016 EMEP/EEA Guidebook emission factors for NO_X , VOC and particulate matter for eco-labelled appliances.